 It’s very important when you run a PPC campaign to attract most customers to your website or landing page.
 Adwords will help you to project the real-time report on how much money your ads & how many conversion your are getting but what happens between these processes remains obstacles for the PPC analyst unless you look at from the Analytics.
 The reports will help you to understand, what people do on your site, how people are engaging with your website, how many got converted & what is the reason they are not converting.
 With the help of these reports insights, we can instantly provide solutions then the AdWords performance will get better.

 1. Time Lag Report: One of the crucial part for any organization is to figure out the how long it takes on average to convert a visitor into a customer, this can be solved with Time Lag Report.
+What can be determined from the Time Lag report?
 In Time Lag Report, it provides the information about the total number of days from the first interaction of the user with the site – which can be an impression, clicks or a direct session to the conversion.
 Time lag reports help you to determine, how long a user takes to convert after landing on the particular site this can help in determining whether your conversion window is set up appropriately or not.

 Constantly Updated Standards & Advanced Course

 2. Landing Pages Report: It is one of the most crucial parts in improving the performance of the landing pages designed for the ads.
 In this report, the landing pages are in the chronological order based on the popularity.
 It provides complete details of the individual landing pages like the number of visits on the page, the average duration of the visit, bounce rate & much more.
 The Landing Page Report can easily be accessed under “Behavior”, then “site content”& then the “landing page”.